| |

 in the TBI group.
 Paranoid ideation and somatization correlated with low GH responses to GHRH+GHRP-6 test.
 Depression

 scale showed that nearly half of patients suffered from mild to moderate depression.
-The benefits of hormone replacement
+The benefits of hormone

-of the underlying hormonal deficiencies.
+correction of the underlying hormonal deficiencies.

 |